-- a.
-The victim gave consent to the conduct. - b The conduct was not part of an official organizational event or sanctioned or approved by the organization. - c.
-The conduct was not done as a condition of membership in the organization. - (f) Firearms or Other Weapons Violations.
-Possession, use, sale, or distribution of any firearm, ammunition, weapon or similar device not explicitly permitted under Regulation 6C1-2.001.
+b The conduct was not part of an official organizational event or sanctioned or approved by the organization.

+c.
+The conduct was not done as a condition of membership in the organization.

+(f) Firearms or Other Weapons Violations.
+Possession, use, sale, or distribution of any firearm, ammunition, weapon or similar device not explicitly permitted under University of Florida Regulation 6C1-2.001.
 Prohibited devices include, but are not limited to, stun guns, pellet guns, BB guns, paintball guns, slingshots, archery equipment, any dangerous chemical or biological agent, or any object or material, including but not limited to knives, capable of causing, and used by the offending person to cause, or to threaten physical harm.